Oil price keeps rising as Iran-US conflict fears spread

 But after the attack on Saudi Arabia's crucial Abqaiq oil processing facility in September, Halff said the “market was able to dismiss it pretty quickly, partly because there was a perception that shale oil was pretty abundant.”

-After that incident, the price of oil surged over 14% in a day, but lost those gains over the next two weeks.
+After that incident, the price of oil surged over 14 percent in a day, but lost those gains over the next two weeks.

 Halff said the killing of Iran's top general is different.